VictorTeixeiraS/projects/projects/build-local-dev-environment-python/5-github/readme.md

 ## Git != GitHub

 It's important to understand that Git and GitHub are *not the same*!
-Git is an open-source tool that you use to manage repositories.
+Git is an open-source tool for managing code files.
 In the next step we will talk more about Git.
-GitHub and it's primary competitors GitLab and BitBucket are commercial software products that *use* Git.
+GitHub and it's primary competitors, GitLab and BitBucket, are commercial software products that *use* Git.
 Their websites give us a way to store our code that's managed by Git.

 ## Create a GitHub Account

-If you don't have a GitHub account yet, create one [here](https://github.com/).
+If you don't have a GitHub account yet, [create one here](https://github.com/).
 You will likely use this account *heavily* for the rest of your career as a developer, so add a good profile picture and use a sensible username.

 ## Create a GitHub repository for this project